sylvas-j/ecfr-project/staticfiles/js/amcharts/plugins/export/README.md

 * Fixed: Merged pull request [#84](https://github.com/amcharts/export/pull/54) fixing an issue when "a" is undefined within deepMerge (thanks to [RahavLussato](https://github.com/RahavLussato) )

 ### 1.4.56
-* Added: Dependency handler on export method, holds the actual call until the namespace shows up in current scope (uses libs.loadTimeout).
+* Added: Dependency handler on export methods, holds the actual call until the namespace shows up in current scope (uses libs.loadTimeout).

 ### 1.4.55
 * Added: Radial gradient issue on pie caused by the vertical gradient fix (v1.4.44)